alavifazel/alavifazel.github.io/index.markdown

 title: About
 ---

-I am a graduate student at Carleton University working on Modelling and Simulation (M&S).
+I am a graduate student at Carleton University.
-You might be interested in checking out the <a href="/blog">blog</a>.
+You might be interested in checking out my <a href="/blog">blog</a>.

 ### Contact